amyjko/critically-conscious-computing/chapters/introduction.md

 This book will contain code.
 It will look like this:

-`python
+`python!
 # This is a simple Python program.
-print "Hi, I print the symbols between these quotes."
+print("Hi, I print the symbols between these quotes.")
-`
+`Press the play button to execute the program.

 We'll primarily use [Python|https://www.python.org] in this book.
 This isn't because Python is necessarily the best programming language, or even a great programming language.
 Rather: